GIfatahTH/states_rebuilder/README.md

   Model are automatically unregistered when the injector is disposed.

   You can declare many Injectors where you want in the widget tree.

+ * `Observable` interface : Any service class that implement the `Observable` can notify registered viewModels to rebuild their corresponding view.
+See prototype Example bellow.

 ## Prototype Example for dependency injection